 Can a Dirty Shower Head Make You Sick?

-Cleaning your shower head may also save you from a dose of unwanted bacteria.
-A study found that domestic shower heads could be harboring a bacteria known as Mycobacterium avium (1).
-This is the culprit behind nontuberculous mycobacteria (NTM), a lung disease spread through the environment (2).
+Cleaning your shower head could protect you from being exposed to dangerous bacteria.
+Research has found that domestic shower heads could be harboring a bacteria known as Mycobacterium avium (1).
+This is the cause of nontuberculous mycobacteria (NTM), a lung disease transferred via the environment (2).

 Disinfect With Bleach?